People

 Grace Duan

-Grace spent 5 years with us as an undergrad and technician.
-She collaborated extensively with Masashi and also studied tau and sleep in flies.
-She is now a medical student at the University of Chicago.
+Grace spent 5 years with us as an undergrad and technician, collaborating extensively with Masashi.
+She did her MD training at the University of Chicago and is now a dermatology resident.

 Kristen Park